Interactions and migration rescuing ecological diversity: Results

 At smaller demographic noise this picture changes drastically and interactions play a major role, as shown in the phase diagram in Figure \ref{fig:phasediagramrho1}.
 The ecosystem is able to self-sustain at values of the diffusion constant for which in the absence of interactions it would be in the inactive phase.
 Further lowering $D$ we encounter a discontinuous transition at which all species abruptly go extinct, i.e. species abundances suddenly jump to zero.
 Before the discontinuous transition, there is an extended region in which the ecosystem is meta-stable (in grey in Figure \ref{fig:phasediagramrho1}): in this regime, the system reaches an equilibrium with high or low abundances depending on the initial conditions.
 It exhibits hysteresis (Figure \ref{fig:hvsDdiscont}).

 It was recently shown that a metacommunity subject to demographic noise and constant mutualistic interactions exhibits a similar discontinuous phase transition \cite{denk2023}.
 The authors of \cite{denk2023} also performed numerical simulations with random (patch-independent) interactions, showing that the surviving species have more mutualistic interactions than the total species pool.
 We find that a similar mechanism is at play in our case: it is an emergent phenomenon due to ecological dynamics which is present even though interactions are not on average mutualistic (in fact they are competitive, $\mu=1$).
-Actually, because of the symmetry in the interaction network, species that interact more competitively are more negatively affected by the interactions with the rest of the ecosystem, and will hence be more easily driven to extinction.
+Because of the symmetry in the interaction network, species that interact more competitively are more negatively affected by the interactions with the rest of the ecosystem, and will hence be more easily driven to extinction.
 This leads to a decrease of the mean of the interaction matrix restricted to surviving species, which we have estimated in the case $\rho=1$ using a result obtained in \cite{baron2023} (Appendix \ref{app:restrictedmatrix}).
-However, the factor which really plays a key role for survival is not the average interaction but the average interaction term for non-extinct species, $\overline{Int}^+=\overline{\sum_j\alpha_{ij}\langle N_j\rangle}^+$, which we indeed find to be negative in the entire metastability region, thus leading to an enhancement of mutualism between surviving species -- see Figure \ref{fig:interactions} and Appendix \ref{app:restrictedmatrix} for details (the $^+$ indicates that the average is carried out only over non-extinct species, $\langle N_i\rangle>0$).
+Another quantity of interest is the average interaction term for non-extinct species, $\overline{Int}^+=\overline{\sum_j\alpha_{ij}\langle N_j\rangle}^+$ (the $^+$ indicates that the average is carried out only over non-extinct species, $\langle N_i\rangle>0$), which we find to be negative in the entire metastability region (Fig. \mbox{\ref{fig:intAn}}).
+In order for a species to survive in conditions in which without interactions it would go extinct, we need the interaction term (that appears summed to the carrying capacity with a negative sign) to give on average a negative contribution.
+We indeed find numerically that only species with negative interaction terms manage to survive (Fig. \mbox{\ref{fig:intNum}}), thus leading to an enhancement of mutualism between surviving species -- see Appendix \mbox{\ref{app:restrictedmatrix}} for details.

 In Figure \ref{fig:phasediagramrho0} we also show the phase diagram in the case of independent ($\rho=0$) interactions across patches, to be compared to the one of Figure \ref{fig:phasediagramrho1} corresponding to constant ($\rho=1$) interactions across patches.
 In both cases, the upper limit of the metastability region is bounded from below by the critical value of the diffusion constant in the absence of interactions, $D_0(T)$.
 For $\rho=1$ these two lines coincide, whereas for $\rho=0$ the metastability region extends above $D_0(T)$ in some range of temperature.
 In the part of the metastability region above $D_0(T)$ the two metastable solutions are both finite: one is of order one and the other proportional to the distance from $D_0(T)$; the two solutions coalesce at the tip of the metastability region.